lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-11-03-why-conventional-management-doesnt-work-for-knowledge-work.md

-We must instead, as managers, shift our focus from inducing motivation to getting anything out of the way that distracts them from doing what they already like to do, their work.
+We must instead, as managers, shift our focus from inducing motivation to getting anything out of the way that distracts them from doing work they already like to do.

 Removing distractions that get in the way of work, i.e. removing the obstacles to flow,